croquet/croquet-for-unity-tutorials/README.md

 In addition, because of the `Build JS on Play` setting, C4U will run a full webpack build of the JavaScript code - eventually adding webpack's output to the console, each line prefixed with "JS builder".
 The first build for each app (i.e., each tutorial) will take the longest; on subsequent runs the build process should be faster.

-Eventually you should see the console output for startup of the app - ending with "Croquet scene for tutorial running", at which point the app's objects will appear.
+Eventually you should see the console output for startup of the app - ending with "Croquet view for scene tutorial[n] running", at which point the app's objects will appear.

 # Debugging Techniques
 ## Using a Web Browser to Debug the JavaScript Code